Skip to content

 Danger

-In the following examples, we assume that the price fetcher script is inside the container in the /app folder and the name of the script is price_fetcher.py.
-This is slightly different from the example in the second lab.
+In the following examples, we assume that the price fetcher script is inside the container in the /root folder,the name of the script is script.py, and that we use a Python virtual enviorenment located at /venv/.

 Complete